deleterium/dcs_on_linux/README.md

 Steam.
 Both have worked successfully, though often one will be broken and the other work; if one fails, it can be a good idea to try the other.

-The game also has two versions: stable and OpenBeta.
-OpenBeta is used by most MP servers, and stable is updated less frequently (the advantage of stable for us being that we don't have to work around Linux bugs every 2 weeks when a new OB is released.)

 Thanks to everyone who has helped getting the game running and debugging issues in the [proton issue tracker](https://github.com/ValveSoftware/Proton/issues/1722).
 Unfortunately,